MalisGarten

 The Longevity Hotel as a Format

-MalisGarten's self-framing around longevity connects it to a format that has gained traction across European alpine markets over the past five years.
+MalisGarten's self-framing around longevity connects it to a format that has gained traction across European alpine markets.
 The longevity hotel is distinct from the traditional wellness hotel in that it organises its programming around measurable health outcomes rather than the experiential pleasure of spa treatment.
 This means cold therapy, dietary discipline, sleep protocols, and movement programming sit alongside or above conventional relaxation-focused offerings.
 It is a more demanding format for guests to engage with, and it tends to attract a visitor who arrives with specific intentions rather than a vague sense that a mountain break would be restorative.
 Across Austria, this niche remains smaller than the mainstream wellness market, and properties that occupy it credibly, as MalisGarten appears to, sit in a distinct competitive position relative to larger resorts such as Falkensteiner Schlosshotel Velden or LOISIUM Wine & Spa Resort Langenlois, which operate across a broader and more eclectic offer.

 | Venue | Cuisine | Price | Awards | Notes |